 The mental health scenario in India is a bleak one, with one in every seven people suffering from a clinically diagnosable mental disorder, according to a study by Lancet Psychiatry.
 There is also a huge disparity in the doctor-patient ratio.
-The required ratio, according to WHO, stands at 3 psychiatrists per 100,000 populations, but India has only 0.75 psychiatrists per 100,000.
+The required ratio, according to WHO, stands at 3 psychiatrists per 100,000 population, but India has only 0.75 psychiatrists per 100,000.
 This ratio is made taking into consideration that India is a low-income country.

 However, with the entry of telemedicine into the mainstream, things are starting to look different.
 A virtual care system nullifies a lot of the geographical and physical barriers that keep a person from mental health services.
 With more access and awareness, the social stigma surrounding mental health issues also disperse.
 However, implementing a telemental health service has its challenges.
-We discuss some of the major challenges faced by Telemental Health and Telemedicine and how to overcome them.
+We discuss some of the major challenges faced by Telemental Health and Telemedicine app development and how to overcome them.

 Telemental Health Landscape in India